vanruc/todoApp/README.md

 We also want to get contact info(Name, Email, Phone Number) from `Contacts` to show here.

-To do that, right after Social Title, we add the below rows:
+To do that, right after Social Title, we add the code below:
 ```xml
 <row>
     <item>